mSpoeth/YgoNdsRandomizer/README.md

 ### **Packs:**
   - Each card may appear in any pack with original rarities.
   - Each card may appear in any pack with new rarities.
-(Commons stay commons)
+(Commons stay commons in all side sets)
   - No changes.

 ### **Structure Decks:**